utasar/doreamon/README.md

 add jsmith to a group, allow the group access (read and execute permissions) to sjane's folder, then allow that group read and write access to all files and subdirectories in sjane's folder (recursively)
+31:
+✅
+add jsmith to a group, allow the group access (read and execute permissions) to sjane's folder, allow that group read and write access to the required file in sjane's folder
 Question 32 (1 point)
 Find the matching permission translation for the following command: